-And at the performance end there can become a point where you may have great fitness, but you no longer have the strength and power to go as fast you potentially could.
+And at the performance end, there can become a point where you may have great fitness, but you no longer have the strength and power to go as fast as you potentially could.
 So your lack of strength and power becomes your limiting factor.

 Your running performance will improve if you can train consistently.
 But you can only train consistently if you aren’t injured.
 See strength and conditioning as pre-hab.
 So you’re getting strong so that you don’t get injured.
-Not the other way round, ie I need to get strong now i’ve gotten injured.
+Not the other way around, ie I need to get strong now I’ve gotten injured.

-There is a whole section covering strength & conditioning and drills later in the document.
+There is a whole section covering strength & conditioning and drills later in the post.

 Flexibility and Suppleness

-No point having a giant aerobic engine and lots of power if you’re tight around the hips etc and don’t have the flexibility to make best use of that fitness.
-Again, mentioned later in the document.
+No point having a giant aerobic engine and lots of power if you’re tight around the hips etc and don’t have the flexibility to make the best use of that fitness.
+Again, mentioned later in the post.

 Strength without flexibility is rigidity, and flexibility without strength is instability.

 Think of your running economy as you would think about the fuel efficiency of your car.
 More economical runners burn less fuel and heat up less rapidly at any given pace than less economical runners and therefore can run faster, all other factors being equal.

 You can become more economical and efficient in a number of ways.
 Drills go a long way to reducing wasted energy by improving your technique.
 The other way is repeated bouts of very fast running.
 When you run at faster speeds you recruit more muscle fibres for economical running.
 These are the cells that allow you to run fast with minimal effort, minimal wasted movement and minimal energy spent.
 We call these speeds Repetition Pace and they are referred to later in the post.